Alex1boss/Innventa-chatbot1/RENDER_DEPLOYMENT.md

 # Deploying Innventa AI Chatbot to Render.com (Free Tier)

 This guide will walk you through deploying your Innventa AI chatbot on Render.com's free tier.
+We've optimized the deployment process specifically for Render's free tier to avoid common issues like path resolution errors and port conflicts.

 ## Prerequisites